martezr/packer-provisioner-puppet-bolt/README.md

 ------

 - bolt_module_path (string) - The path that Bolt should look for modules.

+- bolt_params (json) - The parameters to pass the Bolt Task or Plan.

 - inventory_file (string) - The inventory file to use during provisioning.
 When unspecified, Packer will create a temporary inventory file and will use the host_alias.